ilyabelkin/HappyBee/README.md

 ### The exact procedure will depend on your server; open an issue or PR if a specific device support is needed

 * Register as an ecobee developer and enroll your thermostat: [ecoobee Developers Website](https://www.ecobee.com/developers/)
-* Copy scripts to the server (i.e. single-board computer or DD-WRT router)
+* Copy scripts to the server (i.e. single-board computer like Raspberry Pi or a DD-WRT router)
 * Configure persistent storage and create a directory for tokens / occupancy state files
 * Configure email parameters in the messenger.sh
 * Configure crontab to run waggler and pollinator scripts on a schedule